CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent trigger term coverage and completeness, clearly specifying when Claude should select this skill.
-Its main weakness is that the capabilities lean slightly toward categories of concerns rather than listing concrete discrete actions the skill performs.
-Overall, it would perform very well in a multi-skill selection scenario.
+This is a strong description with excellent trigger term coverage and completeness, clearly specifying both when to use the skill and what it covers.
+Its main weakness is that the capabilities are described at a slightly abstract level (assessing, planning, investigating) rather than listing concrete deliverables or actions.
+Overall, it would perform well in a multi-skill selection scenario.

 DimensionReasoningScore